 U.S. Attorney’s Office for The District of Vermont Celebrates Funding Awarded to Combat Domestic and Sexual Violence

-Where: The Forum will be hosted in person and remotely.
+Where: The Forum will be hosted in-person and remotely.

+For physical attendance, masks are required.
 Registration is required for remote attendance.